 There are some differences between the contributions regular employees make and the contributions partners must make.
 First, because no employer withholds these taxes from partners' paychecks, partners must pay them with their regular income taxes.
 Also, partners must pay twice as much as regular employees, because employees' contributions are matched by their employers.
 However, partners can deduct half of their self-employment tax contribution from their taxable income, which lowers their tax bill a bit.

-The self-employment tax rate for 2014 is 15.3% of the first $117,000 of income and 2.9% of everything over that amount.
 Partners report their self-employment taxes on Schedule SE, which they submit annually with their personal income tax returns.

 Expenses and Deductions